Jail Superintendent Terry Durr

 The inmates of the facility are supervised by a staff of 72 Correctional Officers and 27 Control Room Operators.
 The staff is thoroughly trained in the handling of inmates and in response to emergency situations.
 Officers must undergo a basic training course of five weeks, which is supplemented by ongoing training.

-The Sangamon County Detention Facility, in conjunction with Western Illinois University, is a satellite training facility for the state mandated Basic Correctional Officer Training.
+The Sangamon County Detention Facility, in conjunction with the Police Training Institute is a satellite training facility for the state mandated Basic Correctional Officer Training.
 This mandated, five week training course is held two to three times yearly and candidates from all over the state attend.
 The facility utilizes instructors from the ranks of the correctional staff to provide this training.

 The Sangamon County Detention Facility is open 24 hours a day, 365 days a year.
 The official address is One Sheriffs Plaza, Springfield, Illinois, 62701.
-Access to the facility may made by entering the county complex off of Adams Street just east of Ninth Street.
-Once inside turn left and enter the detention facility lobby.
+The facility may be entered by entering the county complex off of Adams Street just east of Ninth Street.
+Once inside turn left and enter the facility lobby.
 For general information concerning inmates, the Main Control booth is directly ahead.
-For other questions and concerns, the Administrative Office is to the left.
-The Administrative Office number is (217) 753-6763 and the office is open Monday through Friday from 8:00 am to 4:30 p.m.
+For other questions and concerns, the administrative offices are to the left.
+The administrative office number is (217) 753-6763 and the office is open Monday through Friday from 8:00 am to 4:30 p.m.
 For general information, day or night, call (217) 753-6886 or (217) 753-6887.